semaphoreci/docs/docs/account-management/plans.md

 Only one of the organizations you own can be on an open source plan.

 **Note:** Open source projects can be built free of charge only on an Open Source plan.
-If you are building open source projects on a [Paid plan](https://docs.semaphoreci.com/account-management/plans/#paid-plan), those builds will be charged accourding to our [pricing](https://semaphoreci.com/pricing).
+If you are building open source projects on a [Paid plan](https://docs.semaphoreci.com/account-management/plans/#paid-plan), you will be charged accoring to our [pricing page](https://semaphoreci.com/pricing) for those builds.

 ## Free plan